greymeister/bg3_party_export/README.md

 ]]--
 ```

-This cleans references but I'll need to do more testing to see if anything breaks downstream due to a script bug etc.
+This cleans references, but I'll need to do more testing to see if anything breaks downstream due to a script bug etc.

 **Note** Do this *before* you save/load or else `_Purge` will be undefined.